anvaka/gazer/README.md

 This project aims to analyze followers base of a GitHub repository and suggest related projects.

 It's kind of experiment of my own curiosity.
 I wanted to find a mobile UI library for the web.
+After googling around I found a library, but I wanted to see more related projects.
 GitHub did not provide this feature, so I developed a simple metric to calculate "distance" between two projects.

 ```js
 // Metric 1: Distance between projects A and B.